olavt/zwave-multilevel-sensor/README.md

 Make sure the settings are correct for  your CO2 sensor.
 I changed only the Baud rate to 9600.

-## Add support for the CO2 sensor to the project
+## Add configuration for the CO2 sensor to the project

 Due to some unknown reason, Silicon Labs only supports a subset of sensor types in the SDK (ZAF).
 It's therefore not straight forward to add support for the CO2 sensor.